Physics 300B

 You will also need the lab manual, which can be purchased through the SPS.

-Click here for a sample lab writeup.
+Click here for a sample lab writeup (which is overdone and long).

 Lab Schedule